JovingeLabSoftware/JovingeLabSoftware.github.io/_posts/2015-12-03-getting-prose-io-to-work-with-our-github-user-blog.md

 5. Click "unpublished" to toggle it to "published"
 6. Save again

+** Alternative **: If you don't want to do the above steps, you can just enter "published: true" in the Raw Metadata field of the metadata editor (in the sidebar).

 Here is what the prose section of `_config.yml` looks like currently: